Halloween-Last minute ideas for a backyard bash

 Make your favorite punch and encase it with dry ice to create a spooky atmosphere.
 Watch the video below for the how-to.

-Prepare for ghostly games
+Prepare for ghostly games.

 The Mummy